Our website uses cookies for statistical purposes.

 Limited liability companies in Hong Kong

 limited liability company in Hong Kong is a separate legal entity that has a legal identity separate from its members.
-According to its type, a limited liability company can be suited for small or medium sized businesses or for large corporations.
+According to its type, a limited liability company can be suited for small or medium-sized businesses or for large corporations.
 Companies in Hong Kong need to be registered with the Companies Registry.

-The private limited company in Hong Kong is one of the most popular business forms because the liability of its members is limited only to the amount of investment in the company and the member’s personal assets are not endangered if the company goes into bankruptcy.
-This type of company is suited for small and medium sized companies.
+The private limited company in Hong Kong is the most commonly incorporated business form because of its advantages.
+It is a popular choice because the liability of its members is limited only to the amount of investment in the company and the member’s personal assets are not endangered if the company goes into bankruptcy.
+This type of company is suited for small and medium-sized companies.

 1. Separate legal entity: as previously mentioned, the founders of the company are not personally liable for the debts and obligations of the business; they are only liable to the extent of the capital they invest in the business (and the laws in Hong Kong do not require a large minimum share capital for the private limited liability company);